Rijksakademie van beeldende kunsten: Early history

 The academy was a place for philosophers, scientists and artists to come together and share knowledge and ideas.
 In 1870, the academy was founded by King William III as a successor to the 19th-century Koninklijke Academie, the 18th-century Stads Teekenacademie and the 17th-century Konstkamer to give visual artists an educational opportunity.
 Early students included George Hendrik Breitner, Isaac Israëls and Willem Witsen, who were influenced by Amsterdam Impressionism.

 Under director August Allebé, the Saint Luke (patron saint of artists) student movement was founded.
-Allebé's cosmopolitan attitude changed the school's method of instruction, emphasizing the avant-garde.
+(Note: The circle of friends became an association of artists on the Amsterdam art scene.)
+Allebé's cosmopolitan attitude changed the school's method of instruction, emphasising the avant-garde.

 Present day

 Around 1985, the school received the additional title of Instituut voor Praktijkstudie and offered postdoctoral education.
 In 1992 it moved into a former cavalry barracks at Sarphatistraat 470 in Amsterdam, and the buildings were renovated.
 In November 1999, it became an independent art institution.
 The school is financed by the Ministry of Education and private sponsors.
-The institute offers workshops with specialized technical personnel and a library focusing on contemporary art and art history.
+(Note: This revived the system of finance used in the Netherlands during the 19th century: first, private sponsors provide funding and the state intervenes if this is unsuccessful.)
+The institute offers workshops with specialised technical personnel and a library focusing on contemporary art and art history.
 Students receive a scholarship and are offered a studio in which to live.
 In recent years nearly 1,200 students have applied for a place at the academy, and each year about 20 are accepted.
 The artists come from all over the world, with less than half from the Netherlands.
 Artists and art critics are often invited to visit student studios.